-Head of the U.S. Dispute Resolution Practice, Washington D.C. and New York
+Head of the U.S. Litigation, Arbitration & Investigations Practice, Washington D.C. and New York

 “I represent clients in their most important cases, whether at trial, or in civil litigation, arbitration, white-collar defense or other crisis, with a focus on winning, persuasively telling their side of the story and on furthering their business goals.”

 Adam Lurie, the Head of Linklaters' Litigation, Arbitration & Investigations Practice in the United States and the Americas, and Linklaters’ Washington, D.C. office, is regarded as one of the United States’ top trial lawyers and litigators.
 He serves as lead counsel to multinational companies, financial institutions, foreign governments and leaders in their most important cases, whether at trial, or in civil litigation, arbitration, white-collar defense or other major crisis.
 Adam draws on his prior experience in all three branches of the U.S. government, including a senior U.S. Department of Justice (“DOJ”) official, DOJ white-collar prosecutor, and chief counsel for a committee in the U.S. Congress.

 Adam has been recognized internationally as among the best in his field.
 For example: